 Windows 11 brings a lot of aesthetic changes to the Windows operating system.
-For instance, the color scheming has been tweaked to provide a more modern appeal, then there is the centered Start menu on the taskbar.
-Windows 11 will soon support Android apps, there is now widget support, better virtual desktop support, and much more.
-The multi-tasking has also been improved.
+For instance, the color scheming has been tweaked to provide a more modern appeal, then there is a centered Start menu on the taskbar.
+Windows 11 will soon support Android apps; there is now widget support, better virtual desktop support, and much more.
+Multi-tasking has also been improved.

 And speaking about multi-tasking, you can make use of the Wireless Display feature to mirror your Android phone’s screen on Windows 11 and multi-task effortlessly.
 Fiddling back and forth between your Android phone and PC can be a tiring task.
 This is where this guide comes in handy.

 This guide will show you how you can set up your Windows 11 PC as a Miracast Wireless Receiver and cast your Android phone’s screen onto it.
 Notably, this would also allow you to project your phone’s files to a bigger screen of your PC.
 Having said that, let us jump right into it.

 It is possible to connect your Windows 11 computer’s screen to various peripherals in several ways.
 In contrast, Miracast allows you to stream content from your computer to a smart television wirelessly.
 With Windows 11, the technology is integrated into the operating system and cannot be downloaded or installed manually.
 Wirelessly projecting your screen is neither time-consuming nor risky using mobile devices that support screen casting.